 Once you’ve decided what items you require and which vendor you’ll be buying them from, you’ll need to get the go-ahead from the department with the funds to make the purchase.
 For this, you’ll need to create and submit a purchase requisition before going ahead with the order itself.

 When the purchase requisition has been approved, the appropriate department then sends a purchase order to the vendor you’ve chosen to work with.
 If you haven’t signed a contract with the vendor, then the purchase order will be legally binding in the contract’s absence.
 The purchase order details the price, specifications, terms and conditions of the product or service, as well as any other additional obligations.

 It differs from vendor to vendor, but the purchase order tends to include the name of your company, the description and quantity of the goods or services, along with the price, a mailing address, payment information and terms, invoice address and a purchase order number.

 If the order is as described and agreed upon, payment is to be sent to the vendor within the specified timeframe, usually in the form of cash, cheque, bank transfers, credit letters or other types of electronic transfers.

 At the end of the process, the company must maintain a record of the transaction, which includes thorough documentation of all purchases, from the start of the process through to the invoice.

 Depending on your vendor, you may or may not receive these at the same time.
 Either way, the vendor will send over an invoice to the purchaser which describes exactly what the order includes.
 It will confirm the sale and re-affirm when your payment is due.

 Upon receiving the order, you’ll usually have a small window of time to let the vendor know of any issues with the product or service.
-If you’ve found any discrepancies, then you’ll have to reconcile your purchase order, order receipt and vendor invoice to double check that what you are being charged matches what you have received.
+In the event of discrepancies, you’ll have to reconcile your purchase order, order receipt and vendor invoice to double-check that what you are being charged matches what you have received.